apache/flink/docs/scala_api_guide.md

 There are rich functions for all the various operator types.
 The basic template is the some, though.
-The common interface that they implement is [Function](https://github.com/stratosphere/stratosphere/blob/release-{{site.current_stable}}/stratosphere-core/src/main/java/eu/stratosphere/api/common/functions/Function.java).
+The common interface that they implement is {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/functions/Function.java "Function" %}.
 The `open` and `close` methods can be overridden to run set-up and tear-down code.
 The other methods can be used in a rich function to work with the runtime context which gives information about the context of the operator.
 Your operation code must now reside in an `apply` method